Nottingham Panthers: Records and statistics

 Randall Weber holds the record for Nottingham Panthers appearances, having played for the club 845 times between 1985 and 2002.
 Centre Chick Zamick comes second, having appeared 624 times between 1947 and 1958.

 Canadian forward Paul Adey is the club's all-time leader in goals, assists and points.
 He scored 828 goals and 781 assists for a total of points in 609 appearances between 1988 and 1999.
 Zamick is in second place having scored 774 goals and 638 assists for 1412 points.
 He is the only other player to have amassed more than points for the Panthers.
 Adey also holds the record for the most goals scored by a Panthers player in a single season with 120 during the 1994–95 season.
 During the same season Rick Brebant set club records for the most assists and most points in a single season with 156 and 241 respectively.

 British forward Simon Hunt holds the club record for the most penalty minutes, serving minutes in 524 appearances between 1988 and 1999.
 During 2000–01 Barry Nieckar earned 352 penalty minutes, the highest number for a player in a single season.

 The club's record win came on 31 October 1981 when the Panthers defeated the Southampton Vikings 31–2 at the Ice Stadium.
 A few weeks earlier, on 4 October, the Panthers had recorded their record away victory with a 23–1 win over the same opposition.
 The team's heaviest defeat came on 20 March 1988 with a 23–1 away defeat at the Whitley Warriors.
 Nottingham's largest home defeat was a 14–2 loss to the Dundee Rockets on 25 February 1984.

 The Nottingham Panthers have held continuous membership of British ice hockey's highest division since the foundation of the Premier League in 1983 and are the only team to have this distinction.
 The club are one of the oldest in the Elite Ice Hockey League having been founded eight years after the Fife Flyers, but forty years before the Cardiff Devils.

 On 29 December 2011, forward David Clarke became the leading goalscorer in Elite Ice Hockey League history.
 Clarke scored his 230th goal in all competitions to pass Adam Calder.

 In the same game, another milestone was set as David-Alexandre Beauregard reached his 1,000th career point.

 On 9 March 2014, David Clarke registered his 600th EIHL point in his career and, in the same game, Corey Neilson also became Nottingham Panthers most successful coach, overtaking Mike Blaisdell.

+On 17 January 2026 the Panthers became the first British club to win the Continental Cup twice.